SAIKATULTIMATE-creator/Winscreen/build-apk.md

-# How to Install Your ScreenShare Connect APK
+# How to Install Your Winscreen APK

 ## Option 1: Direct APK Download (Fastest)